A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: System Model

-The 2nd variation of the proposed vanilla model incorporates four interconnected models within the training phase; its architecture is described in Fig.~\ref {Variation1}.
+The 2nd variation of the proposed vanilla model incorporates four interconnected models during training; its architecture is shown in Fig.~\ref{Variation1}.
 These four models are trained jointly in an end-to-end manner, each contributing to the optimization of the others.
-The integrated models include Hybrid QNN, Evaluator, Generator, and Discriminator—into an adversarial network where each component optimizes the others; in our reference, this is termed the Q-GAN-2 model.
+The integrated models include Hybrid QNN, Evaluator, Generator, and Discriminator, forming an adversarial network in which each component optimizes the others; in our reference, this is termed the Q-GAN-2 model.
 The Generator synthesizes additional feature data from latent noise, augmenting the training set.
-Combined with real features, this synthetic data is then processed by the Hybrid QNN to produce predictions explained via LIME.
+Combined with real features, this synthetic data is then processed by the Hybrid QNN to produce predictions, which are explained via LIME.
 The original features, QNN outputs, and LIME explanations are concatenated and fed into the Evaluator Model, which computes a feedback loss to refine the QNN.
 Meanwhile, the Discriminator distinguishes between real and synthetic data using binary cross-entropy loss, and its feedback guides the Generator to produce more realistic samples.
 This continuous loop—from Generator to QNN to Evaluator to Discriminator and back to Generator—ensures all models are optimized concurrently over 10 epochs, enhancing overall performance and interoperability.